outpaddling/LPJS/README.md

 ### macOS Limitations

 Compute nodes running macOS and accessing file servers are currently problematic, due to macOS security features.
-MacOS requires the user to grant each application permission to access certain directories, including those on a remote file server, via a popup window on the desktop.
+MacOS requires the desktop user to grant each application permission to access certain directories, including those on a remote file server, via a popup window on the desktop.
 There is no command-line alternative for granting permissions, as providing